minireference/noBSmath_lessons/_sources/tutorials/variables_and_expressions.md

   name: python3
 ---

-# Introduction to Python Part 1: variables and expressions
+# Python Coding Tutorial Part 1: variables and expressions

 This notebook contains some exercises to get you familiar with basic Python programming notions.